mark-shumskiy/Four-Fisherman/README.md

 ## Finding Data
 ### 1. Where did you download the data?
-We downloaded this data from this website:
+We downloaded this data from the Washington Department of Fish and Wildlife,

 ### 2. How was the data collected or generated?